 Does Contemporary VA Hire Virtual Assistants From Other Countries?

 Contemporary VA hires all over the world.
-But eligible applicants must be fluent in English both written and verbal.
+However, eligible applicants must be fluent in English both written and verbal.

 Are You an Independent Contractor or an Employee at Contemporary VA?